Kwajalein Atoll: History

-There was a private flying club from 1963 through the mid 1980s.
+There was a private flying club from 1963 through the mid-1980s.
 They owned two aircraft, tied down outdoors off the Bucholtz airstrip.
 Because they used avgas, they were forced to dissolve when the Army switched over to turbine-powered aircraft and no longer stocked avgas.

 Recreation

 Kwajalein Island has several recreational accommodations, including two saltwater pools, multiple tennis courts, racquetball courts and basketball courts as well as playing fields for baseball, soccer, and other sports.
 The Corlett Recreational Center (CRC) is on the northeast side of the island and features several rooms for use by inhabitants as well as a full-size, indoor court where community and youth basketball, volleyball and indoor soccer can be played.
 The island features a nine-hole golf course near the airport, a bowling alley, libraries, a fitness center and two movie theaters.
 Inhabitants can rent boats for water skiing and fishing at the Kwajalein marina.
 Residents spear fish, deep-sea fish and scuba dive.
-The island also has a food court with a Subway, Burger King, and American Eatery, as well as a bar for evening drinking and relaxation.